ukri-excalibur/excalibur-tests/post-processing/README.md

 - Floats are treated as `float64`.
 - Integers are treated as `Int64`.
 - Datetimes are treated as `datetime64[ns]`.

-#### A Note on Replaced ReFrame Columns

-A perflog contains certain columns that will not be present in the DataFrame available to the graphing script.
-Currently, these columns are `display_name`, `extra_resources`, and `env_vars`.
-Removed columns should not be referenced in a plot config file.

-When the row contents of `display_name` are parsed, they are separated into their constituent benchmark names and parameters.
-This column is replaced with a new `test_name` column and new parameter columns (if present).
-Similarly, the `extra_resources` and `env_vars` columns are replaced with their respective dictionary row contents (keys become columns, values become row contents).

 ### Future Development